craftercms/docs/source/developers/extensions/resources/plugin-experience-builder-example.rst

    |

-   We will be placing the JS file implementing the toolbar project plugin under the ``test-experiencebuilder`` folder.
+   We will be placing the JS file implementing the toolbar plugin under the ``test-experiencebuilder`` folder.
 For our example, the <plugin-folder> is located here:
    ``/users/myuser/myplugins/experiencebuilder-plugin``